 These plastic-free dishwashing pods have a biodegradable formula (and pod shell) and eco-friendly, chemical-free ingredients with water-soluble film.
 They can remove grease, fight stains, and clean your dishes!

 9. Countertop spray cleaner

-- Contains no chemical additives including phthalates, parabens, ethyls, or sulfates
+- It contains no chemical additives, including phthalates, parabens, ethyls, or sulfates

 - Plastic-free & eco-friendly product